 What’s the deal with this early retirement stuff?
 Does it make sense to try to retire when you’re in your 30s?

 As a college student or young professional, I’m sure that the last thing on your mind is thinking about the best retirement plan.
-Retirement is something that happens when you’re old and can no longer get it up.
+Retirement has traditionally been something that happens when you’re old and can no longer get it up.
 You likely still know folks that are working in their 70s.
 You imagine that you’ll be working away for the next 40 years.

-What’s the early retirement extreme craze all about?
+What’s the early retirement extreme/FIRE movement craze all about?

 I first heard about the idea of early retirement from Tim Ferriss, in the 4-Hour Workweek book.
 I wasn’t sure what to think of it at first.
 The book brought up great insights on business and life in general.
 I wasn’t sold on the retirement stuff.
 Then I re-read the book and noticed that Tim Ferriss brought up an interesting idea on early retirement:

 “Why not take the usual 20-30 year retirement and distribute it throughout life instead of saving it all for the end?”

 That makes sense.
 Ferriss believes in taking extended periods of time off.
 He suggests that you work hard and then take some time to travel the world or just do whatever you want to before returning to more work.
 That’s cool.
 I love completing projects and traveling.

 I wanted to learn more about early retirement extreme and this whole retire early movement.

 I did some research on early retirement from the pioneer blog, Early Retirement Extreme, and checked out the FAQ.
 Jacob noted his thoughts on retirement income planning and how he interpreted it:

 “Becoming financially independent and using that freedom to pursue other interests.”